davecahill/goodreads-oauth-sample/readme.md

-Goodreads oAuth API sample
+Goodreads OAuth API sample
 ==============================

 Description
 ---------------
-A simple command line example of how to use the [Goodreads oAuth API](https://www.goodreads.com/api/) from Java using the [Google oAuth Java package](https://code.google.com/p/google-oauth-java-client/).
+A simple command line example of how to use the [Goodreads OAuth API](https://www.goodreads.com/api/) from Java using the [Google OAuth Java package](https://code.google.com/p/google-oauth-java-client/).

 How to run
 ---------------